Jabor047/LidarToGeo/README.md

 This package will write the following to the directory you are running the script in: a laz file, tif file, shp file and a png file depending on the saved_png flag below.

+## Documentation
+You can view the package's documentation [here](https://lidartogeo.readthedocs.io/en/latest/)

 ## installation
 ```
 pip install lidarToGeo